Research Updated Medically Reviewed 7 min read

 Is mesothelioma 100% fatal?

-Mesothelioma has a very poor prognosis, with a median survival of approximately one year from diagnosis and a five-year survival rate of 10-12%.
+Mesothelioma has a very poor prognosis, with a median survival of approximately 12 to 21 months from diagnosis and a five-year survival rate of approximately 15% for pleural mesothelioma per SEER data (2015-2021).
 However, it is not universally 100% fatal.
 Some people with mesothelioma have survived for extended periods with multimodal treatment (surgery, chemotherapy, and radiation), and survival outcomes vary significantly based on cancer stage, histological type, and individual response to treatment.
-Peritoneal mesothelioma, for example, shows better one-year survival rates (92%) compared to pleural mesothelioma (approximately 40% 1-year survival per SEER), suggesting that type and early detection can influence outcomes.
+Peritoneal mesothelioma generally carries a better prognosis than pleural mesothelioma, with outcomes varying widely by histological subtype and treatment approach.
 While the disease remains highly aggressive and fatal in the majority of cases, advances in treatment protocols continue to improve survival rates incrementally.

 Is mesothelioma one of the worst cancers?